truenegative/zonesync/README.md

 ### About TN Labs

-TN Labs is the brainchid of hosting company, [True Negative](https://truenegative.com) that develops web apps, mobile apps, and more.
+TN Labs is the brainchild of hosting company, [True Negative](https://truenegative.com) that develops web apps, mobile apps, and more.
 The TN Labs community is a place where you can find information on our in-house apps, games & more, our open-source projects, as well as a collection of various development & system administration tutorials.

 [![Twitter Follow](https://img.shields.io/twitter/follow/tn_labs.svg?style=social&label=Follow&maxAge=2592000?style=flat-square)]()